adityajaysawal/MobileAppMarketAnalysis/README.md

 ## **Key Tasks and SQL Queries**

-Here are 20 additional SQL-based questions that could impress recruiters, highlighting various skills related to database management, optimization, and analysis:

 1. **Identify the fastest-growing app category**: Write a query to find the top 3 app categories with the highest growth rate in the number of installs over time.

 2. **Monthly revenue trends**: Analyze and return the total revenue per month for paid apps, segmented by app category.